exquilibrium/payday2-mods/Berserker Perk Deck/README.txt

 (Swan Song duration can not increase above your maximum Swan Song duration.)

 -------------------------------------------------- 9
-You gain additional 4 lives before going into arrest.
+You gain additional 4 lives before going in custody.

 ### Fix Perk Deck Description ###
 - If you have other costum perk decks, this perk deck might have the wrong description